Friends of The Mad River

 What - Field-based natural history training across earth, life, and social sciences that weaves together landscape pieces, patterns, and processes.

 The Mad River watershed has a rich natural heritage with habitat ranging from montane forests to dry oak hilltops & spruce swamps.
 The Valley's geologic and human history give rise to many natural communities - each with a diverse suite of plants and wildlife.
-Through a series of field trips to key natural areas, participants explore the processes that shape each place and learn a timescale for the major events that have created the landscapes we see in the Valley today.
-At each site, the team spends time learning the geology, soils, plants and animals (natural communities), human land use history, and signs of processes like wind, fire, or deer browse.
-They also dive into the conservation history and management issues relevant for each site.
-In addition, each VMN participant will be supported as they consider ways to deepen their naturalist skills of observation and description outside of the field trips.
+Through a series of field days in key natural areas, participants explore the processes that shape each place and learn a timescale for the major events that have created the landscapes we see in the Valley today.
+Core topics that will be explored are geology, glacial history, wildlife ecology,

 Picture